the-dilo/node-mssql-demo/README.md

 ## Configure demo to connect to SQL Server

-1) Run this command from the node-mssql-demo folder to create the schema that will be used for the demo
+1) Run this command from the node-mssql-demo folder to use `./createSchema.sql` to create the schema that will be used for the demo

 ```bash
 sqlcmd -S 127.0.0.1 -U sa -P P@ssword123 -d DemoDatabase -i ./createSchema.sql